sulu/sulu/src/Sulu/Bundle/MediaBundle/Resources/js/containers/MultiMediaDropzone/README.md

-This container-component transforms its child to a drag'n'drop area where a user can upload files by just dragging them ontop of the containing component.
+This container-component transforms its child to a drag'n'drop area where a user can upload files by just dragging them on top of the containing component.

 ```javascript static
 <MultiMediaDropzone